 Tom Edwards makes his home in St. Augustine, Florida.
-Tom and his wife Pam have a son and a daughter, who are both married; nine grandchildren; and one great-grandson.
+Tom and his late wife Pam have a son and a daughter, who are both married; nine grandchildren; and one great-grandson.
 In 1974, after working several years in retail, Tom resigned from his management position to answer a call to full-time ministry.
 This soon evolved into an international mobile outreach of lay Catholic evangelization and mission with an emphasis on preaching and teaching the Holy Scriptures.
 His conference speaking, retreats, and presentation of parish missions have been widely received throughout the United States, Belize, England, Wales, Canada, Slovakia, Czech Republic, Poland, Kazakhstan, Jamaica, Trinidad, Ghana, Uganda, Kenya, Tanzania, South Africa, and Asian countries.
 Tom's goal always is to allow the living Word of God to become applicable to one’s life today.
 Tom works as a Renewal Ministries’ country coordinator for Slovakia, Czech Republic, and Tanzania.

 Program Topics Include:

 Pivotal Moments with St. Paul—Each of us can learn timeless truths from the life of St. Paul.
 We will seek to embrace the secrets of: Character Conversion, Attitude Adjustment, Priority Placements, Mind of Mission, and Victorious Vision